fryguybob/STM-Commentary/GHCSTMNotes.md

 ## Nesting

-In addition, transactions can be "retried" with explicit `retry` that aborts the transaciton and allows an alternative transaction to run on the current thread with the `orElse` combinator or the same transaction can be run again when changes happen on another thread.
+In addition, transactions can be "retried" with explicit `retry` that aborts the transaction and allows an alternative transaction to run on the current thread with the `orElse` combinator or the same transaction can be run again when changes happen on another thread.

 ## Validation

-Before a transaction can publish its effects it must check that it has seen a consistant view of memory while it was executing.
+Before a transaction can publish its effects it must check that it has seen a consistent view of memory while it was executing.

 ## Committing